Museum Internship Program

 Academic Year Internships

-Interns are accepted twice during the year, in a Fall Session taking place from September through early-December, and a Spring Session, which runs from February through May.
-Intern hours are flexible to accommodate class schedules; however, participants are required to intern a minimum of eight hours a week and must complete 90 hours during the internship session.
-The deadline for Fall Session internship applications is July 15, and the deadline for Spring Session internship applications is October 31.
+Interns are accepted twice during the year, in a Fall Session taking place from September through early-December, and a Spring Session, which runs from late January through May.
+Intern hours are flexible to accommodate class schedules; however, participants are required to intern a minimum of eight hours per week and must complete 90 hours during the internship session.
+The deadline for Fall Session internship applications is August 10, and the deadline for Spring Session internship applications is October 15.

 The Museum Internship Program Summer Session runs from June through August.
-Participants are required to intern a minimum of ten hours a week and must complete 120 hours during the course of the summer internship.
-The deadline for Summer Session applications is March 15.
+Participants are required to intern a minimum of ten hours per week and must complete 120 hours during the course of the summer internship.
+The deadline for Summer Session applications is February 1.

 Position Descriptions for Academic Year and Summer Internships:

 The Museum Internship Program periodically offers opportunities in addition to the academic year and summer internships.
-These internships are for an extended period of time and are focused on a specific project.
+These internships may be for an extended period of time and are focused on a specific project.

-Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/C.V., an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
-Selected applicants will then be interviewed and considered for placement based on the needs of the Gallery as well as the candidate's interests and experience.
+Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/CV, an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
+Selected applicants will then be interviewed and considered for placement based on the needs of the museum as well as the candidate's interests and experience.